Olaiwonismail/oya-speak-r/README.md

-# 🗣️ VoiceLang
+# 🗣️ Oyatalk

-VoiceLang is a **web-based language learning app** that helps users learn **English and Nigerian languages (Yoruba, Igbo, Hausa)** through **speech-driven practice**.
+Oyatalk is a **web-based language learning app** that helps users learn **English and Nigerian languages (Yoruba, Igbo, Hausa)** through **speech-driven practice**.
 Built with modern web technologies and powered by the **Spitch speech-to-text API**, it provides real-time feedback on pronunciation and fluency, making language learning **fun, practical, and accessible**.

 ---

 ## 🚀 Features

-* 🎤 **Speak to Learn**: Practice phrases by speaking into your mic — VoiceLang listens and gives instant feedback.
+* 🎤 **Speak to Learn**: Practice phrases by speaking into your mic — Oyatalk listens and gives instant feedback.
 * 📚 **Bilingual Lessons**: Learn **English** if you’re a Yoruba/Igbo/Hausa speaker, or practice Nigerian languages if you’re learning from English.
 * 🏪 **Scenario-Based Learning**: Lessons are grouped into real-life contexts like **Market, Health, Transport, Work, and Polite Expressions**.
 * ✅ **Smart Scoring**: Get detailed feedback on each word — see what’s correct, close, or wrong.